rest-for-physics/feminos-daq/README.md

    Usage : ./mclient shareBuffer

    * This buffer can be accessed by other processes, and in particular by TRestSharedMemoryBufferToRawSignalProcess.
+   * When mclient program is terminated by clean exit or by CTRL-C the shared resources will be removed.

 * A read only option.
 Actually, this option will be mostly used together with shareBuffer or very basic tests.
    Usage : ./mclient readOnly